Alija Sirotanović: Mining record and fame

 Sirotanović worked in the coal mine in Breza.
 In 1947 Sirotanović set a record in coal extracting.
 On 24 July 1949, Sirotanović participated in an inter-mine competition at the mine at Kreka.
-He and his eight-man crew mined in an 8-hour shift 128 carloads of brown coal, that is, 152 tons of coal in a single shift, some 40 tonnes more than the first record of Soviet 'hero of labour' Alexey Stakhanov, although this is in dispute.
+He and his eight-man crew mined 128 carloads of brown coal, which is 152 tons of coal, in a single 8-hour shift, some 40 tonnes more than the first record of Soviet 'hero of labour' Alexey Stakhanov, although this is in dispute.
 The achievements of the Yugoslav miners were published on news front pages for weeks.
 In September 1949, the first "formal meeting of the initiators of the movement for high productivity" (svečani sastanak inicijatora pokreta za visoku produktivnost) was held, in which famous productive working record-holders participated, such as Alija Sirotanović, Nikola Skobić, Risto Mijatović, Antun Bičić, Alojz Petek, and others.

 As there was a Soviet–Yugoslav rift at the time of the contest, his accomplishment was widely praised and publicised by the Communist Party of Yugoslavia.
 Josip Broz Tito is said to have offered to fulfill any wish Sirotanović had, but all Sirotanović is reported to have requested was a bigger shovel.
 Tito granted his wish, and the larger shovel that was designed for him was later named after him: Sirotanovićka.
-He was offered an appartement in Breza, but he refused and decided to stay in his house in Trtorići.
+He was offered an apartment in Breza, but he refused and decided to stay in his house in Trtorići.
 The meeting between Sirotanović and leading politician Svetozar Vukmanović was televised.

 Sirotanović tried to enter politics, but was unsuccessful.
 He was a member of the federal parliament for one term.
 He was retired with pension for merits.
 He was made an honorable member of the Union of Associations of Engineers and Technicians of Yugoslavia.

 Legacy

 He was held up by the Communist Party of Yugoslavia to be a model of a hard-worker.
+However, if the mining sector in Bosnia and Herzegovina successfully adapts to the green transition, he may evolve from a socialist symbol of labor to a symbol of the 'European individual' contributing to national advancement.

-In 1987, Zabranjeno Pušenje recorded a song titled "Srce, ruke i lopata" (Heart, Hands and Shovel), paying tribute to "Comrade Avdija", the model of a hard working, modest man.
+Yugoslav rock band Galija originally wanted to use provocative image of Sirotanović with a blindfold for the cover of their 1986 studio album Digni ruku (Raise Your Hand); however, the cover was refused by their record label PGP-RTB as politically overtly provocative.
+In 1987, Yugoslav rock band Zabranjeno Pušenje recorded a song titled "Srce, ruke i lopata" ("Heart, Hands and Shovel"), paying tribute to "Comrade Avdija", the model of a hard working, modest man.